rkinde1/StudyCoin/README.md

-# StudyCoin
+# How to Run StudyCoin

 How to access the app

-# 1 cd into StudyCoin so that in terminal it appears as StudyCoin\StudyCoin
+# 1) cd into StudyCoin so that in terminal it appears as StudyCoin\StudyCoin
+# 2) cd backend
+Depending how you download this folder, it should look like studycoin/studycoin/backend before you install all dependencies and run it.

-# npm i
+# 3) npm i

-This will install all dependencies
+This will install all dependencies used in the backend.
+It will show up as successful when it says running on http://localhost:3001 after running the below command:
+# 4) node server.js

+# 5) open another terminal and cd frontend
+# 6) npm i
+Installs all dependencies used on the frontend.
+Once successful, it will open up in a new tab
-# npm start
+# 7) npm start

-After all packages has been downloaded, run this command to start it.
-To have it appear on android or on ios, you must download additional things but you can access it on the web as well by clicking w
+Have any questions?
+Shoot me an email at rkinde1@students.towson.edu